 The Wi-Fi Aware feature added in Android 8.0 enables supporting devices to discover, connect, and range (added in Android 9) to one another directly using the Wi-Fi Aware protocol without internet or cellular network access.
-This feature, built upon the Wi-Fi Alliance (WFA) Wi-Fi Aware specification (version 2.0), allows easy sharing of high-throughput data among trusted devices and apps that are otherwise off-network.
+This feature, built upon the Wi-Fi Alliance (WFA) Wi-Fi Aware specification (versions 2.0 and 3.0), allows easy sharing of high-throughput data among trusted devices and apps that are otherwise off-network.

 Examples and source